07harish/React-scroll-on-edges/README.md

 ### Ability to Scroll when the mouse is near the edges

-  useScrollOnEdges is a react hook which uses `scrollTo` for scrolling X and Y. `requestAnimationFrame` to animate the scrolling.
+  useScrollOnEdges is a react custom hook which uses `scrollTo` for scrolling X and Y. `requestAnimationFrame` to animate the scrolling.

  Returns back the prop getter, which can be spread on a Html element for which we want the scrolling animation to happen.
 ***